What is terroir and does it matter?

 The European wine-producing regions, for example, France, Italy, and Spain, have appellation systems.
 These embrace terroir because wine identity is determined by geography rather than by a grape variety or a brand.
 These appellations enshrine winegrowing that has evolved over centuries.
 Yet each of these has inconsistencies and there are plenty of their wines that do not show terroir!

 In contrast, the young vineyards of the new world were once a virgin territory without tradition.
 The soil was seen as merely a medium to hold a vine upright to the sun and give it water.
 Because no one knew with certainty, many different grape varieties were planted to see which might be best suited.
 There were few rules and modern science corrected any deficiencies.
 As new modern wines emerged they gained market share, at Europe’s expense.

 Terroir can be an easy excuse for some damn mediocre wines.
 If I had a Euro for every time I’ve heard “C’est terroir” uttered in the defence of poorly made plonk, I’d own my Italian vineyard by now.

-Take a classic case, the presence of Brettanomyces, a spoilage bacteria that produces off flavours.
+Take a classic case, the presence of Brettanomyces, a spoilage bacteria producing off flavours.
 Unhygienic wineries are usually responsible.
 A high level of Brett is always foul, although small concentrations can add a savoury dimension.
 Is Brett part of terroir or just dirty winemaking?
 I’d argue the latter.

 The new world has increasingly embraced the ideas of terroir as it works out it’s best vineyards.
 Meanwhile, the old world has improved through the use of science.
 It is a fact that the overall standard of wine quality is far higher now wherever you go.
 But if most wines are now technically excellent why do they still taste soulless?